b7w/bviewer/docs/ref/architecture.rst

 .. index:: Holder profile

-| Profile was made for gallery owners, where he can edit only his galleries and images.
+| Profile was made for album owners, where he can edit only his albums and images.
   Technically it is sub class of django *AdminSite*.
   Plus some separate views to provide extra image managing.